-The midrail bypass capacitor, $C_B$ , is the most critical capacitor and serves several important functions.
-During start-up or recovery from shutdown mode, $C_B$ determines the rate at which the amplifier starts up.
+The midrail bypass capacitor, C_B , is the most critical capacitor and serves several important functions.
+During start-up or recovery from shutdown mode, C_B determines the rate at which the amplifier starts up.
 The second function is to reduce noise produced by the power supply caused by coupling into the output drive signal.
-This noise is from the midrail generation circuit internal to the amplifier, which appears as degraded PSRR and THD + N. The capacitor is fed from a 250-k $\Omega$ source inside the amplifier.
-To keep the start-up pop as low as possible, the relationship shown in equation 10 should be maintained.
-This insures the input capacitor is fully charged before the bypass capacitor is fully charged and the amplifier starts up.
+This noise is from the midrail generation circuit internal to the amplifier, appearing as degraded PSRR and THD + N. The capacitor is fed from a 250-k Ω source inside the amplifier.
+To keep the start-up pop as low as possible, the relationship shown in Equation 10 should be maintained, which ensures the input capacitor is fully charged before the bypass capacitor is fully charged and the amplifier starts up.

-$$\frac{10}{\left(\mathsf{C}{\mathsf{B}} \times 250 \,\mathrm{k}\Omega\right)} \leq \frac{1}{\left(\mathsf{R}{\mathsf{F}} + \mathsf{R}{\mathsf{I}}\right)\mathsf{C}{\mathsf{I}}} \tag{10}$$ which satisfies the rule.
-Bypass capacitor, $C_B$ , values of 0.1 $\mu$ F to 2.2 $\mu$ F ceramic or tantalum low-ESR capacitors are recommended for the best THD and noise performance.
+$$\frac{10}{\left(C{B} \times 250 \text{ k}\Omega\right)} \leq \frac{1}{\left(R{F} + R{I}\right)C{I}}$$ (10)

-As an example, consider a circuit where CB is 2.2 $\mu$ F, CI is 0.47 $\mu$ F, RF is 50 k $\Omega$ , and RI is 10 k $\Omega$ .
-Inserting these values into the equation 10 we get:
+As an example, consider a circuit where C_B is 2.2 μ F, C_I is 0.47 μ F, R_F is 50 k Ω and R_I is 10 k Ω .
+Inserting these values into the Equation 10 we get: 18.2 \leq 35.5, which satisfies the rule.
+Recommended values for bypass capacitor C_B are 2.2 μ F to 1 μ F, ceramic or tantalum low-ESR, for the best THD and noise performance.

-$$18.2 \leq 35.5$$

-using low-ESR capacitors
+USING LOW-ESR CAPACITORS

-Low-ESR capacitors are recommended throughout this applications section.
+Low-ESR capacitors are recommended throughout this application.
 A real (as opposed to ideal) capacitor can be modeled simply as a resistor in series with an ideal capacitor.
 The voltage drop across this resistor minimizes the beneficial effects of the capacitor in the circuit.
 The lower the equivalent value of this resistance, the more the real capacitor behaves like an ideal capacitor.

-5-V versus 3.3-V operation
+5-V VERSUS 3.3-V OPERATION

-The TPA701 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
+The TPA301 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
 There are no special considerations for 3.3-V versus 5-V operation with respect to supply bypassing, gain setting, or stability.
 The most important consideration is that of output power.
-Each amplifier in TPA701 can produce a maximum voltage swing of $V{DD} - 1$ V. This means, for 3.3-V operation, clipping starts to occur when $V{O(PP)} = 2.3$ V as opposed to $V{O(PP)} = 4$ V at 5 V. The reduced voltage swing subsequently reduces maximum output power into an 8- $\Omega$ load before distortion becomes significant.
+Each amplifier in TPA301 can produce a maximum voltage swing of V{DD} - 1 V. This means, for 3.3-V operation, clipping starts to occur when $V{O(PP)}$ = 2.3 V as opposed to $V{O(PP)}$ = 4 V at 5 V. The reduced voltage swing subsequently reduces maximum output power into an 8- Ω load before distortion becomes significant.

-Operation from 3.3-V supplies, as can be shown from the efficiency formula in equation 4, consumes approximately two-thirds the supply power of operation from 5-V supplies for a given output-power level.
+Operation from 3.3-V supplies, as can be shown from the efficiency formula in Equation 4, consumes approximately two-thirds the supply power for a given output-power level than operation from 5-V supplies.